royborgen/SecretSanta/README.md

 ```
 # secretsanta.conf
 This is the scripts configuration file.
-If no configuration file exist, a default one will be created automaticly.
+If no configuration file exist, a default one will be created automatically.
 The file contains general, mailserver, email and logging settings.

 ```